-Note: If your organization is acting as a general contractor for your NAHTF project in pre-1978 housing, your organization needs to be certified by the EPA as an RRP Renovation Firm.
-If you are hiring a general opportunity.nebraska.gov contractor, EPA recommends keeping record of all contractors' up-to-date certifications on file.
+Note: If your organization is acting as a general contractor for your NAHTF project in pre-1978 housing, your organization needs to be certified by the EPA as opportunity.nebraska.gov an RRP Renovation Firm.
+If you are hiring a general contractor, EPA recommends keeping record of all contractors' up-to-date certifications on file.

-How do I know if a contractor is RRP certified?
+• How do I know if a contractor is RRP certified?

-A: You can check at https://cfpub.epa.gov/flpp/pub/ index.cfm?do=main.firmSearch.
+A: You can check at: https://cdxapps.epa.gov/ocspp-oppt-lead/firm-location-search.

 Anyone who is paid to perform work that disturbs paint in housing and child-occupied facilities built before 1978 must be certified.

-Does the RRP Rule require testing for LBP before work begins?
+Q. Does the RRP Rule require testing for LBP before work begins?